nldroid/zigbee2mqtt/docs/getting_started/pairing_devices.md

 * To factory reset the TRADFRI drivers (ICPSHC24-10EU-IL-1 and ICPSHC24-30EU-IL-1) use a small pin or paperclip to push the reset button once.

 ### IKEA TRADFRI remote control (E1524)
 This device requires extra setup as it is meant to only control groups.
 Therefore it does not send any information directly to the coordinator.
 As the group ID is randomized upon factor reset we need to find out the group ID where it sends its commands to.
-This can be done by using Zigbee sniffing.
+The TRADFRI remote sends the group ID using touchlink commissioning (while holding the reset button close to a bulb) but this is currently not supported by the firmware (Z-Stack 1.2 HA).
+Perhaps it will work in Z-Stack 3.0 but in the mean time we have to find the ID using Zigbee sniffing:

 1. Pair the remote to Zigbee2mqtt by holding it close to the coordinator and pressing the button next to the battery 4 times.
 The red light on the remote will now flash a few times.
 2. Setup your Zigbee traffic sniffer by following [How to sniff Zigbee traffic](../how_tos/how_to_sniff_zigbee_traffic.md).